saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 2. Open the **Device Settings** from the left side toolbar.

-3. Select and toggle **Talkback** or **Voiceover**
+3. Select and toggle **Talkback** or **VoiceOver**

-4. Skip with OK or Cancel the native Talkback/Voiceover guide.
+4. Skip with OK or Cancel the native Talkback/VoiceOver guide.

 5. On Android you can use the Arrow keys (Up-Down-Left-Right) to navigate through the elements, and by hitting the ENTER key, you are able to activate a specific element.

-For further information, you can refer to the official documentation on [TalkBack](https://support.google.com/accessibility/android/answer/6006598?sjid=17999569893329555730-EU), [Voiceover](https://support.apple.com/guide/iphone/turn-on-and-practice-voiceover-iph3e2e415f/ios).
+For further information, you can refer to the official documentation on [TalkBack](https://support.google.com/accessibility/android/answer/6006598?sjid=17999569893329555730-EU), [VoiceOver](https://support.apple.com/guide/iphone/turn-on-and-practice-voiceover-iph3e2e415f/ios).

 <img src={useBaseUrl('/img/mobile-apps/talkBack-live.png')} alt="Sauce Labs TalkBack" width="751"/>
 <img src={useBaseUrl('/img/mobile-apps/voiceOver-live.png')} alt="Sauce Labs Voiceover" width="751"/>